This post may include affiliate links. Thank you for your support.

 What’s in Charros bean?

-This pinto bean recipe relies on just 9 easy-to-find ingredients, along with a few panty staples, to create a dish that is bursting with bold flavor!
-Below are all your charro beans ingreients:
+This pinto bean recipe relies on just 9 easy-to-find ingredients, along with a few panty staples, to create a dish that is bursting with bold flavor.
+Here’s what to grab:

 • Pork: A hearty combination of bacon and Mexican chorizo provide hearty, deeply smoky flavor along with a touch of spicy heat.
-(See below for substitution ideas!)
+(See FAQs for substitution ideas!)

-• Produce: A trifecta of yellow onion, jalapenos and fresh garlic create a base of texture and flavor!
+• Produce: A trifecta of yellow onion, jalapenos, and fresh garlic create a base of texture and flavor!
+If you like a lot of spicy heat, use habaneros.

 • Spices and Seasonings: A mix of cumin, dark brown sugar, chili powder, oregano, smoked paprika and coriander all provide layers of robust flavor!

 • Tomatoes: 1 can of tomatoes adds a delicious earthy, rich flavor.
-I prefer to use fire-roasted tomatoes because I love their smoky flavor!
+I prefer to use fire-roasted tomatoes because I love their smoky flavor.
+However, if fresh tomatoes are in season, consider using roma tomatoes instead – just note you may need to add a little more broth.

 • Broth: This recipe uses 1 ½ cups of broth to cook and flavor the beans.
 You can use chicken or vegetable broth, depending upon what you have on hand; however, I recommend you use a no-sodium broth so you can control the level of saltiness in the dish!
 If you don’t have broth on hand, feel free to swap in water or stock!